lbeder/slowkey/README.md

 4. Use this key to reencrypt the secrets file

 This allows you to use a derived key from a previous derivation as the encryption key for a secrets file, creating a connection between the derivation result and the secrets file encryption.

+**Use cases:**

+- Reencrypt a secrets file using a derived key from a daisy-chain derivation
+- Update the encryption key of a secrets file to match a newly derived key
+- Create a workflow where secrets files are periodically reencrypted with updated derived keys

 ### Running Benchmarks